 1. Mass Following, Unfollowing, Liking, or Commenting

 Instagram punishes those who are trying to quickly grow their account, usually with an Action Block at first.
-Instagram goes after all accounts who are using mass following, unfollowing, liking or commenting to grow their account.
+Instagram goes after all accounts that are using mass following, unfollowing, liking, or commenting to grow their account.
 They will block you if you do this with third-party promotion tools, but also if you do it manually.
 And while Instagram doesn’t have set limits for this (classic Instagram), you need to pay attention to the following numbers.

 - Maximum number of likes per hour: 60;